Justin A. Kesselman

-- Counsel to bankruptcy trustee in sales and auctions of various business assets, including equipment, inventory, intellectual property, liquor licenses, and leases.
+- Counsel to bankruptcy trustee in sales and auctions of diverse business assets, including equipment, inventory, intellectual property, liquor licenses, and leases.

 - Prosecuted multiple lawsuits to unwind complex international fraudulent transfer scheme and claw back substantial assets for the benefit of creditors.

-- Counsel to debtor’s law firm in dismissal of $50 million legal malpractice and fraud claims.
+- Counsel to debtor’s law firm in successful defense and dismissal of $50 million legal malpractice and fraud claims.

-- Counsel to publicly held bank in complex misrepresentation case against accounting firm.
+- Represented publicly held bank in complex misrepresentation case against accounting firm.

 - Counsel in partnership dispute resulting in ouster of hostile partner and consolidation of ownership.